salman-alvi2k/salman-alvi2k/README.md

         width="35"></h1>

 ## About me
 Hello there! 👋 I'm Salman, a Software Engineer at 1011 Technologies, and a recent computer science graduate from Air University, Islamabad.
 I'm passionate about crafting scalable applications.
 As a problem-solver and critical thinker, I’m always eager to learn and take on new challenges.
-I also have a love for the beauty of the clouds and sky and I often capture their stunning visuals.

 ##  Connect with me
 <p>